-- Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon.
-Set the Sample Size to Point Sample and the Tolerance to 32.
-Uncheck Sample All Layers, but check both Contiguous and Anti-aliasing. - On the document, click on one of the letter grid squares to select it. - Open practice-photo7 (File > Open). - Press Ctrl A (Mac: Cmd A) to select the entire photo. - Press Ctrl C (Mac: Cmd C) to copy the selection. - Return to the document. - In the Menu bar, choose Edit > Paste Special > Paste Into. - Press Ctrl T (Mac: Cmd T) to get the Transform options. - To resize, click and drag on the corner handles.
+- · Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon.
+Set the Tolerance to 32.
+Check both Anti-aliasing and Contiguous, but uncheck Sample All Layers. - On the document, click on one of the squares to select it. - Open practice-photo7 (File > Open). - Press Ctrl A (Mac: Cmd A) to select the entire photo. - Press Ctrl C (Mac: Cmd C) to copy the selection. - Return to the document. - In the Menu bar, choose Edit > Paste Into Selection. - Press Ctrl T (Mac: Cmd T) to get the Transform options. - To resize, click and drag on the corner handles.
 To reposition, click and drag inside the bounding box.
 To rotate, hover your cursor near a corner handle of the bounding box until you see a curved, double-headed arrow, then click and drag to rotate.
-Click the checkmark to commit the change. - In the Layers panel, click between the thumbnail and layer mask of the photo layer to relink them.
+Click the checkmark to commit the change. - Press Ctrl D (Mac: Cmd D) to deselect and make the change permanent.